Qrucial/Mycelium/README.md

 ![Decentralized Organization](/images/DecentraLibExample.jpg)

 ### Contributing
-Mycelium is an open project which welcomes contribution.
+Voronoi is an open project which welcomes contribution.
 Please send us a pull request in case you have a contribution.

 ### Licensing
-Mycelium is Licensed under [Apache2](https://github.com/Qrucial/mycelium/blob/main/LICENSE)
+Voronoi is Licensed under [Apache2](https://github.com/Qrucial/voronoi/blob/main/LICENSE)